Corsinvest/cv4pve-autosnap/README.md

 ## Main features

 * For KVM and LXC
-* Work forn single node or cluster
+* Work for single node or cluster
 * Cluster cron in /etc/pve/eve/autosnap/autosnap.cron unique for all
 * Can keep multiple snapshots
 * Syslog integration